JoFont/svelte-firebase-template/README.md

 npm run dev
 ```

+*Avoid using other development servers when using Firebase, Firebase can only run on localhost with the built in server unless other forms of integration are used wich, are besides the scope of this template.*

 Navigate to [localhost:5000](http://localhost:5000).
 You should see your app running.
 Edit a component file in `src`, save it, and reload the page to see your changes.

 By default, the server will only respond to requests from localhost.
 To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.